Textiles, Apparel, Footwear and Travel Goods

 Additional Import Taxes and Fees--Textile and apparel imports are subject to a 5-percent Goods and Services Tax (GST) applied on the duty-paid value of imported goods plus any other duties and taxes.
 The GST is paid to Revenue Canada by the importer once the goods clear customs.
 Each Province, except Alberta, also has a Retail Sales Tax.

 Samples/Temporary Entry--Canada allows temporary duty-free entry of certain commercial goods, such as commercial samples, for trade shows and product demonstrations.
-Such products generally can be classified under H.S. tariff item No. 9993.00.00 as long as they are not being imported for sale, lease, further manufacturing, or processing.
 For those goods that qualify, a Temporary Admission Permit, Form E29B will be required and a refundable security deposit may be required.
 For more information on the conditions and procedures for temporarily entry of goods into Canada for a convention, meeting, trade show, or exhibition, see the CBSA publication, Memorandum D8-1-2.
 U.S. exporters, on the advice of the Canadian importer, may acquire an ATA carnet.

 It is important to note that since the implementation of the NAFTA, many U.S. goods are duty-free, thus eliminating the need for temporary entry.
 However, the GST is still applicable on duty-free goods, while goods entered temporarily may be eligible for relief from GST.